home I index I introductions I e-mail I about this site

 St Mary, Redenhall

-The mighty tower loomed above me.
-It is very reminiscent of the towers at Eye and Laxfield over the Suffolk border, and was almost certainly the work of the same masons.
-It was bankrolled by the De la Poles, one of the richest families on East Anglia in the 15th century.
-They were beneficiaries of the pestilences of the previous century, when the deaths of roughly half the people of Norfolk and Suffolk resulted in the break-up of the old estates and the rising of wages and prices.
-The emergence of a property-owning independent middle class would lead to the two great ideologies of the second half of the millennium, Protestantism and Capitalism.
+The De la Poles had been beneficiaries of the pestilences of the previous century, when the deaths of roughly half the people of Norfolk and Suffolk resulted in the break-up of the old estates and the rising of wages and prices, enabling those with money to buy land cheaply.
+This emergence across northern Europe of a property-owning independent middle class without historic ties and loyalties to their parishes and people would inevitably lead to the continent's two great ideologies of the second half of the millennium, Protestantism and Capitalism.